riemannzeta1191/TravelGator/README.md

 ## Flow of the Bot:

+The user finds goes to our [Bot page](https://www.facebook.com/gatorknuckle/) and says hi to our bot.
+Bot will ask for location and user sends the location.

 | Hello World | Get Location |
 | --- | --- | --- |
 | ![User Login](/screenshots/howdy.jpg)  | ![Restaurant Search](/screenshots/location.jpg) |

+Bot receives the location and calls Google places API and crunches few locations to make a best recommendation for the user.

 | Recommendation 1 | Recommendation 2 | ... | Recommendation n |
 | --- | --- | --- |--- |
 | ![Recommendation 1](/screenshots/reco1.jpg)  | ![Recommendation 2](/screenshots/reco2.jpg) | ... |  ![Recommendation n](/screenshots/recon.jpg) |

+After user accepts a certain number of locations, a summary is displayed to the user.
+Route Map shows the optimal route to cover all the destinations.

 | Summary 1 | Summary 2 | Route Map
 | --- | --- | --- |